 Field Trips support our strong educational programs and provide great opportunities to extend learning into the community.
+They also support our goal of providing authentic learning activities.
+Homeroom teachers make decisions about recommendations for field trips that support and enhance learning.
+At each level teachers must stay within the Approved Fee structure and at the grade one to nine level are User Pay.
 Our school division requires signed field trip permission slips if your child is to participate in field trips.
 Permission over the telephone cannot be accepted.
 If we do not receive a signed permission slip, we will find another classroom for your child to stay in until his/her class returns from the trip.
 If you are planning to volunteer on one of your child's field trips, you must have a Criminal Record Check and a Child Welfare Check updated annually on file at the office.
 Please see our Volunteer Handbook on our website.
 Please note that the Board of Trustees or the Superintendent reserves the right to cancel any field trip up to the departure date in the event that there are severe issues or concerns with student and staff travel.
 Furthermore, the School Principal may refuse the right of a student participating in a field trip.